-Existing passive monocular depth estimation methods leverage training data to learn shape priors [7, 30, 59] - e.g.what image features imply curved versus flat objects or occluding versus occluded structures - but have a hard time generalizing to out-of-distribution scenes [48, 60].
-Multiview depth estimation methods lower this dependence on learned priors by leveraging parallax information from camera motion [17, 69] or multiple cameras [45, 67] to recover geometrically-guided depth.
-The recent explosion in neural radiance field approaches [49, 50, 66, 81] can be seen a branch of multi-view stereo where a system of explicit geometric constraints is swapped for a more general learned scene model.
+Depth reconstruction can be broadly divided into passive and active approaches.
+Passive monocular depth estimation methods leverage training data to learn shape priors [7, 31, 60] - e.g., what image features imply curved versus flat objects or occluding versus occluded structures - but have a hard time generalizing to out-of-distribution scenes [49,61].
+Multi-view depth estimation methods lower this dependence on learned priors by leveraging parallax information from camera motion [17, 70] or multiple cameras [46, 68] to recover geometrically-guided depth.
+The recent explosion in neural radiance field approaches [50,51, 67, 82] can be seen a branch of multi-view stereo where a system of explicit geometric constraints is swapped for a more general learned scene model.
 Rather than classic feature extraction and matching, these models are fit directly to image data to distill dense implicit 3D information.